kontent-ai/delivery-sdk-js/readme.md

 #### Sort content

-You can sort data by using any of following methods:
+You can sort data by using any of the following methods:

 ```typescript
 deliveryClient.items<Movie>().type('movie').orderByDescending('elements.title').toPromise();